cherrysnowleapord/cherrysnowleapord/README.md

 # About me
 Hello!
 My name is Grant <br />
 Coding has been my passion and hobby for a long time.
-I truly enjoy learning new things then instantly applying that knowledge.
+I truly enjoy learning new things then instantly applying that knowledge. <br />
 Please feel free to read my portfolio to learn about me.

 ### Get to know my developer personality/philosophy 📝